Technology-Notes/vmware-clarity-wiki/Building-the-Website.md

 In our package.json file, there are a set of scripts that are all prefixed with `website`.
 This is what each of them does.

+## 3.0 and later

+* `website:build` - This runs the website build process, which includes a prod build of the website, a production build of the server, and compiles the server and prerender scripts.
+* `website:start` - This starts the local server for development, but also ensures you've built the news template first.
+* `website:render` - This runs the prerender script that ultimately outputs the precompiled index.html files.
+* `website:preview` - This starts a local server for previewing the prerendered site.

+## Pre 3.0

 * `website:compile` - This compiles the server and prerender scripts from TypeScript to JavaScript so we can run with with Node.
 * `website:server` - This runs the server which has the web application embedded inside, allowing it to take requests and return a compiled route.
 * `website:build` - This runs the website build process, which includes a prod build of the website, a production build of the server, and compiles the server and prerender scripts.